-- You have the right to remain silent; - You should stay calm and be polite; - You should not lie about your citizenship status or provide false documents; - You do not have to sign anything (if you sign, you may be giving up your opportunity to stay in the U.S.); - If immigration comes to your home, you do not have to open your door unless an officer has certain kinds of warrants you should ask the officer to slip the warrant under the door or hold it up to a window so you can inspect it; - If you are taken into immigration custody, you have the right to a lawyer (however, please note that the government does not have to provide one for you); and - Additionally, if you are in immigration custody, you have the right to contact your consulate.
+- You do not have to sign anything (if you sign, you may be giving up your opportunity to stay in the U.S.); - If immigration comes to your home, you do not have to open your door unless an officer has certain kinds of warrants you should ask the officer to slip the warrant under the door or hold it up to a window so you can inspect it; - If you are taken into immigration custody, you have the right to a lawyer (however, please note that the government does not have to provide one for you); and - Additionally, if you are in immigration custody, you have the right to contact your consulate.

-You can carry the UC Know Your Rights card and/or the Immigrant Legal Resource Center's "red card" with you to read your rights in case of contact with ICE.
-To read more about your rights, please see the National Immigration Law Center's resources.
-8
+You can carry the UC Know Your Rights card and/or the Immigrant Legal Resource Center's "red card" with you to read your rights in case of contact with ICE.8 To read more about your rights, please see the National Immigration Law Center's resources.9

-12. What can I do to keep my family safe?
+13. What can I do to keep my family safe?

 You can help them develop a safety plan, as well as inform them of their rights.
-Please see the Immigrant Legal Resource Center's family preparedness plan.9
+Please see the Immigrant Legal Resource Center's family preparedness plan.10